Asian School of Business: ASB Campus

-There are three blocks: the academic block, the library block, and the hostel block.
-The library block was completed in December 2012.
-The library block hosts not only the library, but also the kitchen, dining areas, a gymnasium and other recreational facilities.
-The academic block includes the classrooms, including a Seminar Hall with a seating capacity of 300 and two classrooms with a capacity of 75.
-The hostel block includes separate floors for men and women, and is electronically access-controlled.
-The rooms, unlike in many other business schools, have attached bathrooms in addition to standard furniture.
-There is a concierge service that provides linen changes and room cleaning.
+The campus consists of three main blocks: the academic block, the library block, and the hostel block.
+Completed in December 2012, the library block contains the library, kitchen, dining areas, gymnasium, and other recreational facilities.
+The academic block houses classrooms, including a seminar hall with a capacity of 300 and two classrooms with seating for 75 each.
+The hostel block provides separate floors for men and women and includes electronically controlled access.
+Each room has an attached bathroom and standard furnishings, with housekeeping services available.